Computer Repairs Marrickville

 - data backup

 - data recovery

 - wireless networking

 - computer training and user assistance

 - small business IT support

 Mobile Geeks offer onsite computer repairs and maintenance to Marrickville 7 days a week.

 Dial a Geek at 1300 883 021 now!

 Marrickville Historical Note:

-Marrickville is located 7 kilometres south west of the Sydney central business district; it is the largest suburb within the local area government of the City of Marrickville.
-The postcode is 2204 and the suburb has three post offices.
+Marrickville is located 7 kilometres south west of the Sydney central business district; it is the largest suburb within the local area government of the Inner West Council.
+The postcode is 2204 and the suburb has two post offices.